larsks/blog.oddbit.com-posts/2014-08-30-docker-plugin-for-openstack-he.md

         $ rsync -a --exclude=tests/ contrib/heat_docker/heat_docker \
             /usr/lib/heat

+    We're excluding the `tests` directory here because it has additional prerequisites that aren't operationally necessary but that will prevent Heat from starting up if they are missing.

 1. Restart your `heat-engine` service.
 On Fedora, that would be:

         # systemctl restart openstack-heat-engine